Qatar

 Team History & Legacy

-Qatar is a national football team representing the confederation, founded in 1960 and currently ranked #48 in the FIFA World Rankings.
+Qatar is a national football team representing the confederation, founded in 1960 and currently ranked #null in the FIFA World Rankings.
 While they may not count World Cup titles among their honors, their journey to the 2026 tournament represents years of dedication and growth.
-Under the guidance of head coach Luis García, Qatar have been steadily building a competitive squad capable of challenging established footballing nations.
+Under the guidance of head coach Julen Lopetegui, Qatar have been steadily building a competitive squad capable of challenging established footballing nations.
 Their roster features players who ply their trade in top leagues around the world, bringing tactical awareness and big-game experience back to the national setup.
 The 2026 FIFA World Cup marks a significant milestone for Qatar.
-Drawn into Group , they face a challenging but navigable path.
+Drawn into Group B, they face a challenging but navigable path.
 With the expanded 48-team format offering more opportunities than ever, Qatar are well-positioned to make their mark.
 Every match at the World Cup is an opportunity to write history, and this squad has the talent and determination to produce memorable performances.

 2026 World Cup Prediction